starrynitz/TradLifeModel/README.md

 1. Clone or download this repository to your local machine.
 2. Navigate to the directory where the program is located.
 3. Open a command prompt.
-4. Run the Julia script `main.jl` using the following command:
+4. Run the Julia script `TradLifeModel.jl` using the following command:

    ```
-   julia src/main.jl
+   julia src/TradLifeModel.jl
    ```

 ### Note:

 Thank you for your interest in this program.
-Please be aware that it has not been tested beyond value checks against the reference spreadsheet, so errors may occur.
+Please be aware that the program has not been tested beyond value checks against the reference spreadsheet, so errors may occur.